epam/AIRUN-Assistants-Benchmark-TestInstructions/agentic-workflow-tests/0003/README.md

 ```

 - assert that AppSecurityConfigTest is updated to check access with scopes instead of roles.
+- update database configuration in application.properties to match it with your local environment.
+- update OAUTH2 server URI configuration in application.properties to match it with your local environment.
+- build the application with the command: `mvn clean install`.
+- make sure the application has been built without errors.
 - download WireMock JWT Standalone extension with the command:

 ```bash